 Last but not least, the university encourages students to participate in sports.
 Physical education classes are mandatory during the first two years, and team sports include water polo, volleyball, basketball, football, and handball.
 Students can participate on both competitive and amateur levels in these activities.
 There are also optional sports like judo, aerobics, yoga, tennis, frisbee, and Zumba.

-Here you have the opportunity to study medicine, dentistry and pharmacy; all taught in English.
-The following tuition fees are for international students enrolled in the English-taught programmes.
+Here you have the opportunity to study medicine, dentistry, and pharmacy, all taught in English.
+The following tuition fees are for international students enrolled in English-taught programmes.

 Tuition fees for dentistry are also €16,400 per year for 5 years.

 Last but not least, pharmacy costs 10,800 per year for 5 years.